veeraganeshv/aws-ccp-notes/3.EC2/EC2 Hands on.md

     **If terminate instance is selected, EBS volume will also get deleted, So storage is deleted as well.**

-  - If the instance is started again, a new public ip address will get generated.
+  - If the instance is started again, the Private IP will stay the same always and a new public IP address will be generated.
 We should use that to check instance started as expected or not.

       ![image](https://github.com/user-attachments/assets/a104b26e-94e0-4cd0-998c-0dd3e3115d1c)